vips-dapps/vweb3.js/README.md

 // tx = txid of the transaction
 ```

-## Qweb3Provider
+## Vweb3Provider
-The provider is the link between Qweb3 and the blockchain.
-A compatible Qweb3 Provider adheres to the following interface:
+The provider is the link between Vweb3 and the blockchain.
+A compatible Vweb3 Provider adheres to the following interface:
 ```
-interface Qweb3Provider: {
+interface Vweb3Provider: {
   rawCall: (method: string, args: any[]) => Promise; // returns the result of the request }
 ```

-## Qweb3
+## Vweb3
-Instantiate a new instance of `Qweb3`:
+Instantiate a new instance of `Vweb3`:
 ```
-const { Qweb3 } = require('qweb3');
+const { Vweb3 } = require('vweb3');

-// Instantiate Qweb3 with HttpProvider
+// Instantiate Vweb3 with HttpProvider
-// Pass in the URL of your Qtum node RPC port with auth credentials.
+// Pass in the URL of your VIPSTARCOIN node RPC port with auth credentials.
-// Default Qtum RPC ports: testnet=13889 mainnet=3889
+// Default Qtum RPC ports: testnet=32916 mainnet=31916
-const qweb3 = new Qweb3('http://bodhi:bodhi@localhost:13889');
+const vweb3 = new Vweb3('http://user:pass@localhost:32916');

-// Instantiate Qweb3 with QryptoRPCProvider
+// Instantiate Vweb3 with QryptoRPCProvider
 // QryptoRPCProvider is a provider for the Qrypto Wallet Chrome Extension.
 // Please note QryptoRPCProvider only allows the rawCall() method to be used.
-// It is specifically used for `sendtocontract` and `callcontract` only. const qweb3 = new Qweb3(window.qrypto.rpcProvider);
+// It is specifically used for `sendtocontract` and `callcontract` only. const vweb3 = new Vweb3(window.qrypto.rpcProvider);
 ```

 ### isConnected()
 Checks if you are connected properly to the local qtum node.
 ```
 async function isConnected() {
-  return await qweb3.isConnected();
+  return await vweb3.isConnected();
 }
 ```